bottkars/labbuildr/docs/appendix/Creating_a_Windows_Master.md

 ./prepare.ps1
 ```

-Once done with teh Master Creation delete all files except the VMDK and vmx, and remove all UUID, Bios and MAC information fromn the .vmx ( or use the templates here:
+Once done with the Master Creation delete all files except the VMDK and vmx, and remove all UUID, Bios and MAC information fromn the .vmx  or use the templates here:
 https://raw.githubusercontent.com/bottkars/labbuildr/master/labbuildr/template/WS_Preview_RS4.template
 (rename to .vmx)
-)

 Pack thee complete folder into a 7z and place the file into Master.Labbuildr folder.